-And you prefer working one on one or in a small group rather than with a load people in a gym in your time...
+And you prefer working one on one or in a small group rather than with a load of people in a gym in your own time...

-...then here's how serving police officers, prison officers, bouncers and ordinary good citizens have done it using what I've taught them.
+...then here's how serving police officers, prison officers, bouncers and ordinary good citizens have done it.

-The following is a true story of my mate Andy who did the intensive course for 4 months (40 hours and the rest).
+The following is a true story of how my mate Andy used my intensive course (40 hours of private training) to work as a prison officer.

-I've changed the names and left out the prison name.
-For privacy, you understand.
+For privacy purposes I've left out the prison name.